Marcus Aurelius: Early rule

 Soon after the emperor's accession, Marcus's eleven-year-old daughter, Annia Lucilla, was betrothed to Lucius (in spite of the fact that he was, formally, her uncle).
 At the ceremonies commemorating the event, new provisions were made for the support of poor children, along the lines of earlier imperial foundations.
 Marcus and Lucius proved popular with the people of Rome, who strongly approved of their civiliter ("lacking pomp") behaviour.
-The emperors permitted free speech, evidenced by the fact that the comedy writer Marullus was able to criticize them without suffering retribution.
+The emperors permitted free speech, evidenced by the fact that the comedy writer Marullus was able to criticise them without suffering retribution.
 As the biographer wrote, "No one missed the lenient ways of Pius".

 Marcus replaced a number of the empire's major officials.
 The ab epistulis Sextus Caecilius Crescens Volusianus, in charge of the imperial correspondence, was replaced with Titus Varius Clemens.
 Clemens was from the frontier province of Pannonia and had served in the war in Mauretania.
 Recently, he had served as procurator of five provinces.
 He was a man suited for a time of military crisis.
 Lucius Volusius Maecianus, Marcus's former tutor, had been prefectural governor of Egypt at Marcus's accession.
 Maecianus was recalled, made senator, and appointed prefect of the treasury (aerarium Saturni).
 He was made consul soon after.
 Fronto's son-in-law, Gaius Aufidius Victorinus, was appointed governor of Germania Superior.

 Fronto returned to his Roman townhouse at dawn on 28 March, having left his home in Cirta as soon as news of his pupils' accession reached him.
 He sent a note to the imperial freedman Charilas, asking if he could call on the emperors.
 Fronto would later explain that he had not dared to write the emperors directly.
 The tutor was immensely proud of his students.
 Reflecting on the speech he had written on taking his consulship in 143, when he had praised the young Marcus, Fronto was ebullient: "There was then an outstanding natural ability in you; there is now perfected excellence.
 There was then a crop of growing corn; there is now a ripe, gathered harvest.
 What I was hoping for then, I have now.
 The hope has become a reality".
 Fronto called on Marcus alone; neither thought to invite Lucius.